Don Cornelius & The Black Male Suicide Stigma

 The Sad (And Real) Facts On Black Suicide

-According to the American Association of Suicidology, in 2005, 1,992 suicides were completed by African-Americans and that suicide was the third leading cause of death among African-American youth.
+According to the American Association of Suicidology, suicides were completed by African-Americans and that suicide was the third leading cause of death among African-American youth.
 The Centers for Disease Control reported that between 1999 and 2004, young African-American males had the highest rate of suicide.
 This latter finding is consistent with research that males are more likely to complete suicides whereas females are more likely to attempt suicide.

 One reason for the difference is that men tend to choose more lethal means of death than women.
 But please do not take this to mean that African-American women do not commit suicide; the same 2005 data from the American Association of Suicidology reports of the 1,992 completed suicides among African-Americans that 371 of those deaths were by females.
 It is also important to note that, generally, there tends to be a underreporting of this behavior, so the numbers may be higher than those cited.